brianom95/brianom95.github.io/_posts/2024-10-25-backpacking-ca.md

 #### La Fortuna

 La Fortuna is an adventure hub beneath the perfectly conical Arenal Volcano, where rainforest hikes, waterfalls, hot springs, and wildlife encounters make it one of Costa Rica’s most popular stops.
 We did the hike around Arenal, seeing fields of hardened lava from the 1968 eruption, and the strikingly green; Red-Eyed Tree Frog.
 The other pricey but unmissable things were swimming below La Fortuna waterfall, and spending an evening at a thermal bath.
 The hottest pool was near boiling and had a slide into it that made for hilarious moments of shock.
-We randomly tried shooting blow darts at a target too.
-It's very easy!

 Our hostel was nice and quiet, with a guitar for the evenings.
 You meet a different demographic in Costa Rica, doing more short holidays and less long term travel.
 Public transport can be frustrating too, as everything runs via the capital of San Jose.
 Buses to our next stop (a remote boat dock) were near impossible until I found a hack.
 A rafting company in Tortuguero offers free pick up and drop off from anywhere in the country if you do a days rafting, which is $150 with dinner.
 We shuttled the entire width of the country to the east, where we stayed and rafted, then the entire length of the country south.
 Compared to buses it was a steal.